European Certificates of Origin

 Traditional Specialty Guaranteed (TSG) - does not refer to the origin but highlights traditional character, either in the composition or means of production.

-These laws protect the names of wines, cheeses, hams, sausages, olives, beers, and even regional breads, fruits, and vegetables.
-As such, foods such as Gorgonzola, Parmigiano Reggiano, Asiago cheese, Camembert de Normandie and Champagne can only be labelled as such if they come from the designated region.
-To qualify as Roquefort, for example, cheese must be made from the milk of a certain breed of sheep, and matured in the natural caves near the town of Roquefort in the Aveyron region of France where it is infected with the spores of a fungus (Penicillium roqueforti) that grows in those caves.
-Fresh meat and meat based products (cooked, salted, smoked, etc.) are also covered by the law and many countries have already filed their products with the European Commission.
+As such, foods such as Gorgonzola, Parmigiano Reggiano, Asiago cheese, Camembert de Normandie, and Champagne can only be labeled as such if they come from the designated region.
+To qualify as Roquefort, cheese must be made from the milk of a certain breed of sheep and matured in the natural caves near the town of Roquefort in the Aveyron region of France where it is infected with the spores of a fungus (Penicillium roqueforti) that grows in those caves.
+Italy has a long history in the production of traditional fermented sausages and almost every part of the country offers many great products, many of which have been awarded Protected Designation of Origin and Protected Geographical Indication certificates.

 Any product that bears a certificate is certified as being unique and of the highest quality.
 It can be said that those certified products represent the best traditionally made products that the world has to offer.
 At the time of this writing (June 2010) the following countries received registrations for their meat products: